niklasbuschmann/contrast-hugo/README.md

 ## Sidebar

 Instead of the horizontal menu, a sidebar can be enabled with `sidebar: true`.
 See [here](https://niklasbuschmann.github.io/contrast/) for an example of the sidebar in action.
-Adding a `hidden` class to the icon tag will hide the icon on mobile devices.

 An example `config.yaml` section could look like this: